WilliamLa91/WilliamLa91-COMP-490-Individual-Primer-Project/README.md

 - Clean up Primer.cgi in code-edits branch.
 - Create a pull request for the changes in code-edits branch.
 - Merge the pull request for the changes in code-edits branch.
+- Upload an index.html for redirection of my webpage.